top of page

 Center Moriches School - $1,500 - Life Skills

-Callen-Lorde - $7,500 to support the Health Outreach for Teens Program
+Callen-Lorde - $7,500 to support its Health Outreach for Teens Program

-College Scholarships to East Hampton High School students - $39,000
+College Scholarships to East Hampton High School Students - $45,000

 East Hampton Healthcare Foundation - $33,000 for children's mental health initiatives